notaryproject/specifications/trust-store-trust-policy-specification.md

 - **`version`**(*string*): This REQUIRED property is the version of the trust policy.
 The supported value is `1.0`.
 - **`trustPolicies`**(*string-array of objects map*): This REQUIRED property represents a collection of trust policies.
   - **`name`**(*string*): The name of the trust policy.
   - **`scope`**(*string*): The scope determines which trust policy is applicable for a given artifact.
-The scope field supports prefix-based filtering on `registry-name/namespace+repository-name`.
-For an artifact there if there is no applicable trust policy, then the signature evaluation must be skipped, this is required to support gradual rollout signature validation.
+The scope field supports prefix-based filtering on registry-name/namespace+repository-name.
+For an artifact, if there is no applicable trust policy, then signature evaluation must be skipped.
   Please see [Scope Constraints](#scope_constraints) for more details.
   - **`trustStores`**(*array of strings*): This REQUIRED property specifies a list of names of trust stores that the user trusts.
   - **`expiryValidations`**(*object*): This REQUIRED property represents a collection of artifact expiry-related validations.